arun-gupta/llm-lab/README.md

 4. **Go to API Keys Section**: In the left sidebar, click on "API Keys"
 5. **Generate New Key**: Click the "Generate API Key" button
 6. **Configure Key**:
-   - Enter a name for your API key (e.g., "LLM API Explorer")
+   - Enter a name for your API key (e.g., "LLM Prompt Lab")
    - Select the workspace where you want collections to be created
    - Choose permissions (typically "Read & Write" for full functionality)
 7. **Copy the Key**: Click "Generate API Key" and copy the generated key immediately